MicrosoftDocs/microsoft-salescopilot-docs/articles/block-viva-sales-app-teams.md

 ---
-title: Block the Copilot for Sales app in Microsoft Teams
+title: Block the Copilot for Sales app in Teams
-description: Learn how to block the Copilot for Sales app in Microsoft Teams ms.date: 02/02/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to block the Copilot for Sales app in Microsoft Teams ms.date: 11/29/2024 ms.topic: how-to ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais